yaokai-liu/xParse/README.md

 **Feature:**
 When using `@` to call a refer, executor will execute its referring, and update its capture;
-When using `$` to call a refer, executor will match its last capture.
+When using `$` to call a refer, executor will match what it last captured.

 **Restrict:**
 When creating a refer by `=`, the refer name must be identifier, numbers are forbidden.